Lo que callamos las mujeres: Background

+Jealousy, family violence, violence in general, suicide, homelessness, unwanted pregnancies, juvenile delinquency, narcotics, child pornography, pornography in general, AIDS, alcoholism, age disparities in sexual relationships, corruption, exploitation, unjust termination of employment, male infertility, PTSD, child abuse, child abductions, child prostitution, prostitution in general, incest, rape, murder, and immigration-related problems or issues.

 At the end of each episode, a list of centres and help agencies is presented to help other women who are suffering with the same problem, along with an inspirational poem which pertains to the theme used in the day's episode which instructs the viewer to "Break Their Silence".
 "Breaking Our Silence" became the show's tagline as of 2005, in conjunction with the show's fifth anniversary advertising campaign in which the show's recurring actresses appeared during each commercial break saying "It's now been five years of breaking our silence, easier than you thought.
 No?"

 Controversy

 As expected, after the show's premiere, Silvia Pinal, the host of Mujer, casos de la vida real, blasted the show, claiming that it was nothing but a complete copy of her program.